 - create a more equitable learning environments

-Many more examples and resources can be found using the Curtis Laws Wilson Libraries' Open Educational Resources Research Guide.
+Many more examples and resources can be found using the Missouri S&T Library and Learning Resources' Open Educational Resources Research Guide.